bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 77°
+- 76°
-- broken clouds
+- overcast clouds
-- 83% humidity
+- 88% humidity
-- 9 mph wind
+- 7 mph wind
 - 0.14 inches of precipitation in the past 24 hours

 ## Temperature History